Pulsar-Edit-Highlights/selected/README.md

 - Refactor and tidy up the code
 - Add specs to test it
 - When clicking on none words (e.g. '[') it breaks the regex.
+- When "show hidden characters" is enabled, clicking on them highlights them all.
+Should it do this?